What is Collagen?

 Why is It Important to Consume Collagen?

-Collagen levels naturally decline as you age, starting around the age of 25.
+As mentioned before, collagen levels naturally decline as you age, starting around the age of 25.
 This decrease can lead to several issues, such as:

-- Skin Aging: Reduced collagen can result in wrinkles, sagging, and a loss of elasticity.
+- Skin Aging: Reduced collagen can result in wrinkles, sagging, and a loss of skin elasticity.
 Your skin may not bounce back as easily when pinched, affecting your overall appearance.

 - Muscle Weakness: As collagen decreases, you may experience reduced muscle strength and slower recovery after exercise.